 - General Chair for WiOpt 2005 workshops (Riva Del Garda, Italy).

 - General Chair for PAM 2004 (Juan Les Pins, France).

-- Member of the recruitment committee at the computer science department of the University of Nice-Sophia Antipolis (2005-2008), member of the directorial board for the Master RSD of the University of Nice (2005-2008), and responsible of the internship program at the latter Master (2005-2008).
+- Member of the recruitment committee at the computer science department of the University of Nice Sophia Antipolis (2005-2008), member of the directorial board for the Master RSD of the University of Nice Sophia Antipolis (2005-2008), and responsible of the internship program at the latter Master (2005-2008).

-Internet Measurement and New Architectures, 9 hours, Master IFI/Ubinet, University of Nice Sophia Antipolis, 2008-present.
+Internet Measurement and New Architectures, 9 hours, Master 2 Ubinet, Université Côte d’Azur, 2008-present.